greg-raven/grus/_posts/2017-07-05-please-pass-h-r-3003-the-no-sanctuary-for-criminals-act.md

 ---
-title: 'Please pass H.R.
-3003, the No Sanctuary for Criminals Act'
+title: "Please pass H.R.
+3003, the No Sanctuary for Criminals Act"
 layout: post
 categories:
 - Letters